 - Too dry/matte or dewy

 - Wears off after a short period of time

 - Appears powdery or mask-like

 Applying Too Much –

 If you have been applying 2-3 coats of a foundation, tinted moisturizer or other similar products to your face please STOP!!
 Seriously no one needs that much coverage.
 Your skin needs to look like skin, not plastic.
 I can’t tell you how many tutorials I have watched of beautiful women with fantastic skin just piling on the foundation and concealer.
 Ya just don’t need that much!
 You are smothering your skin which will eventually lead to blackheads and acne.
 It also makes you look older, which I am sure is the opposite of what you are going for.
-You also don’t need to apply it your neck.
-If you have the right shade, formula and texture there is no need to do that either.
+You also don’t need to apply it to your neck.
+If you have the right shade, formula and texture there is no need to do that.